apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 You can use your own service discovery system if you'd like.
 If you use your own system, there is just one requirement: when a client performs an HTTP request to an endpoint, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to *some* active broker in the desired {% popover cluster %}, whether via DNS, an HTTP or IP redirect, or some other means.

-## Reader API
+## Reader interface

-In Pulsar, the "standard" API involves using {% popover producers %} to publish messages to Pulsar {% popover topics %} and using {% popover consumers %} to listen on topics, process incoming messages, and finally {% popover acknowledge %} that those messages have been processed.
-This model is largely---though not exclusively---oriented toward real-time use cases.
+In Pulsar, the "standard" [consumer interface](#consumers) involves using {% popover consumers %} to listen on {% popover topics %}, process incoming messages, and finally {% popover acknowledge %} those messages when they've been processed.
+Whenever a consumer disconnects from and then reconnects to a topic, it automatically begins reading from the earliest un-acked message onward because the topic's cursor is automatically managed by Pulsar.

-For some non-real-time use cases, though, applications need to access messages on a Pulsar topic *without* establishing a subscription or acknowledging those messages.
-If you're using Pulsar topics to provide [effectively-once](https://streaml.io/blog/exactly-once/) processing semantics for a stream processing system, for example, the ability to "rewind" to a specific message on a topic is essential.
-The Reader API provides clients with a low-level abstraction for "manual positioning" on a topic, i.e. the ability to read messages from a specific point and onward, until no messages are left on the topic.

-{% include admonition.html type="warning" title="Non-partitioned topics only"
-content="The Reader API cannot currently be used with [partitioned topics](#partitioned-topics)." %}

-When specifying an initial message to read from in the Reader API, you have three options:
+The **reader interface** for Pulsar enables applications to manually manage cursors.
+When you use a reader to connect to a topic---rather than a consumer---you need to specify *which* message the reader begins reading from.
+When specifying that initial message, the reader interface gives you three options:

 * The **earliest** available message in the topic
 * The **latest** available message in the topic
 * Some other message between the earliest and the latest.
 If you select this option, you'll need to explicitly provide a message ID.
 Your application will be responsible for "knowing" this message ID in advance, perhaps fetching it from a persistent data store or cache.

+The reader interface is helpful for use cases like using Pulsar to provide [effectively-once](https://streaml.io/blog/exactly-once/) processing semantics for a stream processing system.
+For this use case, it's essential that the stream processing system be able to "rewind" topics to a specific message and begin reading there.
+The reader interface provides Pulsar clients with the low-level abstraction necessary to "manually position" themselves within a topic.

+{% include admonition.html type="warning" title="Non-partitioned topics only"
+content="The reader interface for Pulsar cannot currently be used with [partitioned topics](#partitioned-topics)." %}

-Here's a Java example:
+Here's a Java example that begins reading from the earliest available message on a topic:

 ```java
 import org.apache.pulsar.client.api.Message;